ff-notes/ff/README.md

-# _ﬀ_
+# 𝑓𝑓

 The best note taker and task manager.

 ## What's the big deal?

-1.  _ﬀ_ synchronizes via any file sync application, like Yandex.Disk, Dropbox or Google Drive.
+1.  𝑓𝑓 synchronizes via any file sync application, like Yandex.Disk, Dropbox or Google Drive.
-2.  _ﬀ_ is available offline and synchronizes without conflicts thanks to [CRDT](https://github.com/cblp/crdt).
+2.  𝑓𝑓 is available offline and synchronizes without conflicts thanks to [CRDT](https://github.com/cblp/crdt).

 ## Stability

 Alpha.
 Works on my laptop.
-_ﬀ_'s own issues are tracked in _ﬀ_ since the first day of development.
+𝑓𝑓's own issues are tracked in 𝑓𝑓 since the first day of development.
 Please feel free to test it in your environment.

 ## Install